Melbourne Cup Betting 2019

 Irish trained runners filled the first three positions in the 2017 Melbourne Cup and they took sixth place too as an added bonus.

-The latest Melbourne Cup odds of the leading fancies as of 18th May 2018 is as follows:
+The latest Melbourne Cup odds of the leading fancies for last edition were:

 Melbourne Cup Bet Types

 With Melbourne Cup betting you get a complete buffet of betting opportunities, ranging from traditional win bets to the exotic stuff such as the TAB’s Quadrella (Quaddie) and First Four.

 There are race day pool bets but you don’t have to wait until race-day to plan your Melbourne Cup betting coup or begin on building up your betting portfolio.

 Online bookmakers offer Melbourne Cup betting all year round and as the big day approaches and they will accommodate you with more and more bet types, here’s a taster:

 - Win bet – All your stake on the nose at an agreed ante-post price or race day SP (starting price)